JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 `:Trunks commit-drop {commit}` can be used to drop an arbitrary commit.
 Under the hood, it's an interactive rebase that drops the commit, so this is a destructive command that should be used with caution.

 ### commit-instant-fixup
 `:Trunks commit-instant-fixup {commit}` will apply your staged changes to the given commit.
 This is useful for applying changes to a past commit in order to maintain a logic commit history (think atomic commits).
 This is a rebase under the hood, so use with caution.

+If no commit is given, a list of commits (e.g. `git log` output) is shown, so that a commit can be chosen to fixup.

 ### time-machine
 `:Trunks time-machine <optional filename>` creates a time-machine buffer for the given file, or the current buffer if a file is not given.
 This displays a list of commits that changed the file.
 Putting the cursor on a given commit will display the diff for that file at that commit.
 There is a keymap to open the file at the given commit, plus other keymaps that can be viewed with `g?`.